oracle-livelabs/database-maa/zdm-physical-offline/db-migration/db-migration.md

 # Database Migration

-In this lab, you will prepare a response file for migration , evaluate a migration and finally perform the actual migration.
+In this lab, you will prepare a response file for Database Migration , Evaluate a Database Migration and finally perform the actual Database Migration.

 Estimated Time: 30 mins